“God’s gifts put man’s best dreams to shame.”

 It is okay to grieve but don’t let it eclipse what God is doing.
 Take time in the here and now to embrace the life he is giving you to live now, even when it doesn’t make sense.
 God’s gifts and our dreams may not be the same, but those gifts will be worth it!

-What devotional am I uses right now?
+What devotional am I using right now?
 Ann Voskamp’s “The Greatest Gift“.

 What gifts has God given you?